Yokohime/Chiyoko_Project/README.md

 Once you got the repository, you can check out the examples by executing them in order.

+Starting with Project 1, look in Code>Processing_Code:
-1. First run the processing code, which will produce the processed data.
+1. First run the processingcode.R, which will produce the processed data.
+2. Then you can run the processingfile_v1.qmd and/or processingfile_v2.qmd. **Processingfile_v2 requires edits to be made inthe processingcode.R script**

+Starting Project 2, look in the Code>Analysis_code:
-2. Then run the analysis scripts, which will take the processed data and produce some results.
+1. Run the analysis scripts, which will take the processed data and produce some results.
-3. Then you can run the manuscript, poster and slides example files in any order.
+2. Then you can run the manuscript, poster and slides example files in any order.
 Those files pull in the generated results and display them.
 These files also pull in references from the `bibtex` file and format them according to the CSL style.